CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 	ID:					UC-13
 	Title: 				ViewMostUpvotedQuestion
 	Description:		AppUser accesses the app and selects the option to view questions.
-						He or she then clicks on the sortby dropdown and selects the sort by upvotes option.
-The user then views the questions in the order of most upvotes to least upvotes.
+						He or she then selects the sort by upvotes option and the use then views the questions in the order of most upvotes to least upvotes.
 	Primary Actor:		AppUser
 	Precondition:		AppUser must be currently able to browse questions (internet connection)